 Later in Climate Action Week, B.C. public libraries came together to develop a virtual author series around conversations on climate, including author John Vaillant whose book Fire Weather has become the de-facto guide on the new dangers posed by wild fires supercharged by a warming planet.

 The next in the series invites reporter Brandi Morin to discuss how Indigenous communities are on the frontlines of the most devastating climate catastrophes across the world, but they are also leading the most powerful movements to stop the expansion of the fossil fuel industry, major culprits of these climate disasters.
 Morin will share her experiences on what it’s like to report from protest movements, and how Indigenous activism is pushing towards a brighter climate future.

 If you are interested in learning more about climate change action, we have a wealth of resources for you to dive into.
 Check out our Climate Change Action page on our website for book lists for every age group, municipal and national resources, and relevant reports and toolsbsuch as the En-ROADS simulator mentioned earlier.
 As well, take a look at our Strategic Framework 2023-2027 in which the library shares details on our commitment to sustainability as one of our five core values.

 What do libraries and the climate action have to do with each other?
 A fair bit, as it turns out.

-Melodie Rae Storey is the teen and literary services co-ordinator at the Nelson Public Library.
+Melodie Rae Storey is the adult services coordinator at the Nelson Public Library.
 Check This Out runs monthly.